Peter B. Gemma is a widely published freelance writer and a long time political activist.

 In 1981, Life magazine cited Peter as one of seven influential “Young Turks” of the Reagan era conservative movement.
 He has conducted political training seminars for candidates and campaign personnel around the country and abroad, and served as a staff member in four presidential campaigns: Ronald Reagan in 1980, Pat Buchanan’s Reform Party bid in 2000, as well as Congressman Ron Paul’s candidacies in 2008 and 2012.
 Long active in the Republican Party of Virginia, Peter was elected as a Delegate to the 1992 Republican National Convention and was appointed to the GOP platform committee — he abstained rather than vote for George H. W. Bush.

-His political activities have led to numerous media appearances including, “60 Minutes,” Voice of America, “The McLaughlin Group,” BBC, “Nightline,” C-Span, “All Things Considered,” Canadian Broadcasting, “Crossfire,” RTV (Russian Broadcasting), and “The Charlie Rose Show.”
+His political activities have led to numerous media appearances including “60 Minutes,” Voice of America, “The McLaughlin Group,” BBC, “Nightline,” C-Span, “All Things Considered,” Canadian Broadcasting, “The Charlie Rose Show,” RTV (Russian Broadcasting), and as a frequent guest and co-host of CNN’s “Crossfire.”

 Now a freelance writer, Peter is working on a book about politics in the South during the years 1956-1976.